Mexican Hot Chocolate (Atole Champurrado) is a deliciously spiced drinking chocolate so thick and rich you’ll need a spoon!

 This is a very distinctive hot chocolate, probably unlike anything you’ve ever had.

-If you’re used to hot chocolate out of a packet, you owe it to your self to try this.
-This is like a thick chocolate porridge.
-Almost breakfast in itself.
+If you’re used to hot chocolate out of a packet, you owe it to your self to try this authentic Mexican hot chocolate.
+It’s like a thick chocolate porridge.
+Almost breakfast in itself!

 Chocolate Atole, Mexican Hot Chocolate